andriesfilmer/gtd/cheatsheets/vim.md

     :'<,'>norm A;                      " Append ; to visual block. i.o.
 Execute Normal mode commands :'<,'>sort                         " Sort visual block.
-Can commbined with `uniq -c` etc. zc                                 " Folding, nice in combination with `vat` o                                  " In visual mode jump to other side of visual selection, with capital O jump visual block
-    ~                                  " Switch case on selected, lower to upper or upper to lower case =                                  " Auto ident
+Can commbined with `uniq -c` etc. zc                                 " Folding, nice in combination with `vat` o                                  " In visual mode jump to other side of visual selection, nice to narrow your selection ~                                  " Switch case on selected, lower to upper or upper to lower case =                                  " Auto ident